polaris-slo-cloud/polaris-slo-framework/go/README.md

 1. Run `make` to build the controller.
 1. Run `make install` to install the required CRDs in your Kubernetes cluster.
 1. Run `./bin/manager`.

-**Note:** Due to issues with the gopls language server (https://github.com/golang/vscode-go/issues/275, https://github.com/golang/go/issues/32394, https://github.com/golang/go/issues/36899) the VS Code Go extension will report an error (`go: cannot find main module, but found .git/config`) when opening the root folder of the repository.
-Until these errors are fixed, it is recommended to use a language's folder (e.g., `go` or `ts`) as the workspace's root (i.e., open VS Code in the respective folder) or to use VS Code's multiroot workspace feature.